zakishaheen/LetsHack/10questions.md

 - What is a Hackathon?
 - What will attending hackathons give me?
+- How does hackathon impact social and personal lives?
+- What kinds of hackathon are there?
+- Which (kinds of) hackathons should/can I participate in?
 - Where can I find hackathons to participate in?
-- Which (kinds of) hackathons should I participate in?
-- How do I come up with an idea for a hackathon?
+- How do I come up with an idea in a hackathon?
-- How do I select my team for a hackathon?
+- How do I select my team / team members for a hackathon?
 - How do I pick my technology?
 - What if I don't do good in a hackathon?
-- What kinds of hackathon are there?
 - How to throw a hackathon?
-- How does hackathon impact social and personal lives?